vertec-io/pl3xus/examples/fanuc_rmi_replica_plugins/research/async-runtime/README.md

 https://docs.rs/bevy-async-ecs/latest/bevy_async_ecs/
 https://github.com/dlom/bevy-async-ecs
+locally: /home/apino/dev/bevy-async-ecs

 This implements an async world that runs in parallel to the main Bevy world.
 This seems like a very promising solution that we should evaluate further.
+It's also a relatively small code base that I would not be against forking and making into a pl3xus crate called pl3xus_async if necessary.

 Next steps:
 Please build out a comprehensive research document that evaluates our current solution, bevy-async-ecs, and all other potential solutions for async functionality in Bevy that support bevy 0.17.
 Create comparison matrices establishing all of the requirements that we need for industrial and robotics applications and score each solution against those requirements.
 Then make a recommendation for the best solution with the appropriate justification.